apioo/fusio/doc/overview.rst

 API
 ^^^^

-If you install a Fusio system it setups the default API with that it is possible to manage the complete system.
+If you install a Fusio system it setups the default API.
+Through the API it is possible to manage the complete system.
 Because of that Fusio has some reserved paths which are needed by the system.

 * ``/backend``

-  Endpoints for configuring the system
+  Endpoints for the system configuration
 * ``/consumer``

   Endpoints for the consumer i.e. register new accounts or create new apps